jeffnyman/data_builder/README.md

 ### The Data Key

 In both cases of extending or including, I'm using a variable to store the results of the call.
 Those results will be the data pulled from the `default.yml` file.
-Of note, however, is that all that will be pulled is the data from the "alpha centauri" key because that is what you specified in the call to `data_about`.
+Of note, however, is all that will be pulled is the data from the "alpha centauri" key because that is what you specified in the call to `data_about`.

-In these examples, I'm using a string because the value "alpha centauri" has a space in it.
-However, if that was not the case -- if the key were, say, alpha_centauri -- then you could use a symbol instead, like this:
+Those examples show `data_about` being passed a string and the reason for that is because the value "alpha centauri" has a space in it.
+However, if that was not the case -- if the key were, say, "alpha_centauri" -- then you could use a symbol instead, like this:

 ```ruby
 data = testing.data_about(:alpha_centauri)